Facebook gave data on user's friends to certain companies: documents

-(Reuters) - Facebook Inc (FB.O) let some companies, including Netflix (NFLX.O) and Airbnb, access users’ lists of friends after it cut off that data for most other apps around 2015, according to documents released on Wednesday by a British lawmaker investigating fake news and social media.
+(Reuters) - Facebook Inc offered some companies, including Netflix (NFLX.O) and Airbnb, access to data about users’ friends it did not make available to most other apps in 2015, according to documents released by a British lawmaker who said the social media company dodged questions about privacy practices and market dominance.

-The 223 pages of internal communication from 2012 to 2015 between high-level employees, including founder and Chief Executive Mark Zuckerberg, provide new evidence of previously aired contentions that Facebook has picked favourites and engaged in anti-competitive behaviour.
+The 223 pages released on Wednesday were internal communications from 2012 to 2015 between company leaders, including Chief Executive Mark Zuckerberg, providing fresh evidence and sparking new political scrutiny about previously aired allegations that Facebook has picked favourites and engaged in anti-competitive behaviour.

+Facebook (FB.O) said it stood by its deliberations and decisions.
+“The facts are clear.
+We’ve never sold people’s data,” it said.

+The company said it would relax one “out-of-date” policy that restricted competitors’ use of its data.
+Previously, “Mark level sign-off” would have been required for an exemption to the policy, according to one document, referring to Zuckerberg.

-The documents show that Facebook tracked growth of competitors and denied them access to user data available to others.
+The documents show that Facebook tracked growth of competitors and denied them access to key data.

+Zuckerberg agreed to senior executive Justin Osofsky’s request in 2013 to stop giving friends’ list access to Vine on the day that social media rival Twitter Inc (TWTR.N) launched the video-sharing service.

+Ride service Lyft, which does not compete with Facebook, wanted access to comprehensive lists of users’ friends to show carpool riders their mutual friends as an “ice breaker.”
+Facebook approved the request, saying in an email it would add to a feeling of “safety” for riders.

-In 2014, the company identified about 100 apps as being either “Mark’s friends” or “Sheryl’s friends” and also tracked how many apps were spending money on Facebook ads, according to the documents, referring to Zuckerberg and Chief Operating Officer Sheryl Sandberg.
+In 2014, the company described about 100 apps as being either “Mark’s friends” or “Sheryl’s friends” and also tracked how many apps were spending money on Facebook ads, according to the documents, referring to Zuckerberg and Chief Operating Officer Sheryl Sandberg.

-The insight into the thinking of Facebook executives over that period could invite new regulatory scrutiny into its business practices.

-Facebook said it stood by its deliberations and decisions, but noted that it would relax one “out-of-date” policy that restricted competitors’ use of its data.
+Other emails describe Facebook denying online ticket seller Ticketmaster and an automotive technology supplier extended access to complete lists of users’ friends after Facebook questioned how the date would be used.

 Misuse of Facebook user data by Cambridge Analytica, a political consulting firm, along with another data breach this year and revelations about Facebook’s lobbying tactics have heightened government scrutiny globally on the company’s privacy and content moderation practices.